FlugsCoding/FlugsCoding/README.md

 - Django
 - And more.

-A large majority of my GitHub contributions over time are on private repositories, and my portfolio is currently not up because I generally haven't needed it.
+A large majority of my GitHub contributions over time have been on private repositories, and my portfolio is currently not up because I generally haven't needed it.
 If you would like to view any of my work, contact me via any of the methods provided below.

 Here is some basic information about me: